 How to Buy a Hunting or Fishing License

-Hunting and fishing licenses may be purchased online from the Arizona Game and Fish Department or at approved retailers statewide, including Walmart stores, some grocery stores, sporting goods stores, and tackle shops.
+Hunting and fishing licenses may be purchased online from the Arizona Game and Fish Department or at approved retailers—including Walmart, some grocery stores, sporting goods stores, and tackle shops—across the state.

 How to Apply for a Hunt

-Open season dates are determined for kind of big and small game.
-You may legally shoot during daylight hours.
-Taking wildlife by moonlight or artificial light is illegal, with exceptions made for raccoons, reptiles, and certain other mammals.
+While open season dates depend on the game and can be found in the annual regulations handbook, the general rule is to only shoot during daylight hours.
+Hunting wildlife by moonlight or artificial light is illegal, with exceptions made for raccoons, reptiles, and a few other mammals.

 - Taking wildlife without a license